isongxw/Qt-VTK-Demo/README.md

 # Qt-VTK-Demo

-Demo project for learning to use VTK9.1 library for development in Qt5
+Demo project for learning to use VTK9  for development in Qt5

 Software version